 We accept opinion pieces, interviews, photo essays, policy memos, travel journals, expository essays, research summaries, and more!

-- Submissions may include opinion pieces, photo essays, travel experiences, interviews, and news/current events.
+I Submissions may include Op-Ed pieces, photo essays, travel experiences, analytical research, policy evaluations, literature reviews, interviews, and news/current events.

 II Submissions may reflect original research, but should generally not be full academic research papers unless they are summations or distillations of this research.

 III Submission length may vary, but should generally be between ~1000-~1500 words for feature articles.
 Op-Eds of ~800 words will also be considered.